openstack/ironic/doc/source/admin/troubleshooting.rst

   timers to help ensure a deployment does not fail due to a short-lived transitory network connectivity failure in the form of a switch port having moved to a temporary blocking state.
-Where applicable and possible, many of these patches have been backported to supported releases, however users of the iSCSI deployment interface will see the least capability for these sorts of situations to be handled automatically.
+Where applicable and possible, many of these patches have been backported to supported releases.
   These patches also require that the switchport has an eventual fallback to a non-bonded mode.
-If the port remains in a blocking state, then traffic will be unable to flow and the deloyment is likely to time out.
+If the port remains in a blocking state, then traffic will be unable to flow and the deployment is likely to time out.
 * If you must use LACP, consider ``passive`` LACP negotiation settings in the network switch as opposed to ``active``.
 The difference being with passive the connected workload is likely a server where it should likely